esquaredgit/YOLOv5-Image-Detection/README.md

-# CSCI-B657 Final Project
+# YOLOv5 Image Detection - Final Group Project

-Gavin Hemmerlein - @ghemmer
+Ethan Eldridge, Gavin Hemmerlein

-Ethan Eldridge - @etmeldr

 [Video Over YOLOv5 Efforts](https://drive.google.com/file/d/1olSLmG5IbapKzHXZVuH-CpD_1CrHeRkB/view) This is a link to our URL for YOLO.
 This is on Google Drive.